 In the 19th century, the fortress was under Napoleon's rule for a short time, when the Habsburg (Austrian) monarchy took over.
 The Austrians ruled until the 20th century.

 While sightseeing the fortress, you will notice that it has been upgraded and rebuilt many times during history, due to the military needs.
-The Turks, Venetians, French and Austrians adapted it as they needed.
+The Turks, Venetians, French and Austrians adapted it per their needs.
 That is why the fortress is a real small historical museum of the Middle Ages and the more recent times.

 The last stage in the history of the fortress is taken by Game of Thrones series.
 The fortress played the role of the town of Meeren.